smartcontractkit/documentation/docs/any-api/data-providers/dns-ownership.md

 ## Requirements

-This guide assumes that you know how to create and deploy smart contracts on the Goerli Testnet using the following tools:
+This guide assumes that you know how to create and deploy smart contracts on the Goerli testnet using the following tools:

 - [The Remix IDE](https://remix.ethereum.org/)
 - [MetaMask](https://metamask.io/)